Overview of Europe's Spaceport

 The Director of Operations is responsible for coordinating the launch sequence and for the final countdown.
 As soon as all the lights on the control board turn green he or she announces décollage to start the automatic 7-minute final launch sequence.
 After liftoff the Director of Operations provides information on the status of the main automatically initiated events, such as the separation of the boosters and the ignition of the upper stage.

-As soon as the satellite(s) on board the launcher are correctly injected into space, the Director of Operations can announce that the Ariane-5 mission has been successfully completed.
+As soon as the satellite(s) on board the launcher are correctly deployed in space, the Director of Operations can announce that the mission has been successfully completed.

 Satellite Preparation Facilities (EPCU S5)

 This complex is made available to the satellite clients of Europe’s Spaceport to enable them to test and to prepare satellites for their journey into space.

 The satellite preparation building is one of the most modern satellite preparation facilities in the world.
 It is divided into three main sections so that work can be carried out on more than one satellite at a time.
 Each satellite is taken to an area where it undergoes a general test.
 Then, the electrical systems are checked and the satellite is taken to the filling area.